Adnan Syed murder conviction reinstated

 It was unclear whether Syed would be ordered back to prison after the appellate court asked that a “new, legally compliant and transparent hearing” on the conviction take place.

 Syed was 17 when he was arrested for the killing of Lee, his ex-girlfriend, in 1999.
 He was sentenced to life in prison after his 2000 conviction.
-But supporters of Syed maintained his innocence and campaigned for his conviction to be overturned through the courts.
+Supporters of Syed maintained his innocence and campaigned for his conviction to be overturned by the courts.

 His story later became the center of the blockbuster podcast “Serial,” hosted by investigative journalist Sarah Koenig.
 Syed has always maintained his innocence.